 Academic Success Advisement

 Academic success advisors passionately support students as they seek the best possible education at UCM.
 As an ongoing interactive process, advisors will empower students to establish realistic goals, achieve academic success, and encourage lifelong learning.
-The Center’s goal is to serve students equitably and holistacally, building strong relationships to achieve academic success!
+The Center’s goal is to serve students equitably and holistically, building strong relationships to achieve academic success!

-Academic success advising is integral part of the 15-to-Finish program.
+Academic success advising is an integral part of the 15-to-Finish program.
 Degree seeking students are assigned an academic success advisor based on their major.
 As part of the Learning to a Greater Degree contract, new students are required to meet their assigned advisor several times during their first year.

 Students will also be assigned an academic success coach as part of their success team.
 Success coaches are peer mentors currently enrolled at the University, and pairs with the advisor to ensure all students are supported as they progress in their goals.

 Students can find the name and email address of their assigned academic success advisor, , and other members of their success team such as Financial Aid Counselors in MyCentral (Student tab, Records and Registration, in the Student Profile block).
 International students are also assigned an international advisor from the Graduate and International Student Services office.
 As students successfully transition into their senior year, they will be assigned a faculty mentor in their major.